 \section{Abstract}

 The flourish of deep learning frameworks and hardware platforms has been demanding an efficient compiler that can shield the diversity in both software and hardware in order to provide application portability.
-Among the exiting deep learning compilers, \textit{TVM} is well known for its efficiency in code generation and optimization across diverse hardware devices.
-In the meanwhile, the Sunway many-core processor renders itself as a competitive candidate for its attractive computational power in both scientific and deep learning applications.
+Among the existing deep learning compilers, TVM is well known for its efficiency in code generation and optimization across diverse hardware devices.
+In the meanwhile, the Sunway many-core processor renders itself as a competitive candidate for its attractive computational power in both scientific computing and deep learning workloads.
 This paper combines the trends in these two directions.
-Specifically, we propose \textit{swTVM} that extends the original \textit{TVM} to support ahead-of-time compilation for architecture requiring cross-compilation such as Sunway.
-In addition, we leverage the architecture features during the compilation such as core group for massive parallelism, DMA for high bandwidth memory transfer and local device memory for data locality, in order to generate efficient code for deep learning application on Sunway.
-The experimental results show the ability of \textit{swTVM} to automatically generate code for various deep neural network models on Sunway.
-The performance of automatically generated code for AlexNet and VGG-19 by \textit{swTVM} achieves 6.71$\times$ and 2.45$\times$ speedup on average than hand-optimized OpenACC implementations on convolution and fully connected layers respectively.
-This work is the first attempt from the compiler perspective to bridge the gap of deep learning and high performance architecture particularly with productivity and efficiency in mind.
-We would like to open source the implementation so that more people can embrace the power of deep learning compiler and Sunway many-core processor.
+Specifically, we propose \textit{swTVM} that extends the original TVM to support ahead-of-time compilation for architecture requiring cross-compilation such as Sunway.
+In addition, we leverage the architecture features during the compilation such as core group for massive parallelism, DMA for high bandwidth memory transfer and local device memory for data locality, in order to generate efficient codes for deep learning workloads on Sunway.
+The experiment results show that the codes generated by \textit{swTVM} achieves 1.79$\times$ on average compared to the state-of-the-art deep learning framework on Sunway, across six representative benchmarks.
+This work is the first attempt from the compiler perspective to bridge the gap of deep learning and Sunway processor particularly with productivity and efficiency in mind.
+We believe this work will encourage more people to embrace the power of deep learning and Sunway many-core processor.